Routers

 Protectli Vault review

-The Protectli Vault is a fanless mini PC with multiple Gigabit Intel network ports, designed as a platform for open-source firewall software like OPNsense or pfSense.
+The Protectli Vault is a fanless mini PC with multiple Intel network ports, designed as a platform for open-source firewall software like OPNsense or pfSense.
 The recommendation for home users and small businesses wanting a fully configurable firewall on dedicated hardware.

 Why dedicated firewall hardware?